Vision Issues After a Brain Injury

 By definition, a TBI occurs when a sudden trauma causes damage to the brain, whether externally (hitting the outside of the head) or internally (the brain is pierced by an object).
 Knowing this, it’s no wonder that many TBIs occur during contact sports or car accidents.

 It’s estimated that up to 80% of patients who suffer a TBI struggle with some kind of vision deficit as a direct result of their injury.
 Physical harm to the visual cortex, concussions, and strokes can all cause vision issues, and each of those can be a direct result of a TBI.
-This type of damage can sometimes be severe enough to cause permanent vision loss or altercations.
+This type of damage can sometimes be severe enough to cause permanent vision loss.
 Other times, the injury may result in temporary vision loss or other vision conditions that can be treated or reversed.

 If someone suffers a back-of-the-head injury, it may not become immediately apparent that their vision has been affected.
 It’s even possible that the person in question still has 20/20 vision—because 20/20 is not actually a measurement of “perfect” vision.
 Instead, it’s a measurement of a single visual function known as acuity, or the eye’s ability to discern details at twenty feet.
 A brain injury can affect a person’s vision in many other ways as well.